Kriptikz/evore/ai/tasks.md

 **Priority:** 🔴 Urgent
 **Completed:** 2025-12-01

 Make the bot resilient for long-running sessions.
-No println/eprintln that mess up TUI, quiet retries for all connections.

 **Subtasks:**
-- [x] Remove all println!/eprintln! from runtime code (replace with TUI status or silent handling)
+- [x] Remove all println!/eprintln! from runtime code
-- [x] Add quiet websocket reconnection with exponential backoff for:
+- [x] Add quiet websocket reconnection with exponential backoff
-  - SlotTracker
-  - BoardTracker
-  - RoundTracker
 - [x] Ensure RPC errors don't crash or print to stdout
-- [x] Add graceful recovery for all error paths (no unexpected halts)
+- [x] Add graceful recovery for all error paths
-- [ ] Test 24+ hour runtime stability

 ---